 - Vaccination is available free-of-charge for eligible people through certain sexual health clinics, Local Public Health Units, hospitals and select practitioners.

 Mpox is an urgent notifiable condition, in accordance with Victorian statutory requirements.

 Medical practitioners and pathology services must notify any suspected or confirmed case to the Department of Health by telephone upon initial diagnosis or clinical suspicion as soon as practicable and within 24 hours.

 Notify any suspected or confirmed case of mpox to the Department of Health by calling 1300 651 160 (24/7).

 Medical practitioners do not require approval from the Department of Health to test for mpox.

 Mpox is caused by the mpox virus, a poxvirus (Family Poxviridae, the genus Orthopoxvirus).

 Identification of mpox

 Symptoms of mpox can include a rash, fever, chills, muscle aches, backache, swollen lymph nodes, sore throat and exhaustion.
+Non-rash symptoms may precede or accompany the rash.
 Some people with mpox experience proctitis (which may present with anal or rectal pain, bloody stools, diarrhoea) or urethritis.

 The rash mainly affects the genital or perianal areas, face including inside the mouth, and extremities such as hands and arms or feet and leg, however other parts of the body can be affected.
 The rash may change and go through different stages and involve skin lesions such as vesicles, pustules, pimples, or ulcers which become scabs that fall off.